What is Personality Psychology?

 A more accurate understanding of behavioral patterns can help predict many outcomes ranging from educational attainment and job performance to life satisfaction and eating habits.

-One of personality psychology’s biggest advantages over other areas of psychology is that it is also a critical field of study for mental health professionals to understand personality disorders better – whereby an individual has difficulty relating to others and adhering to social norms due to extreme variations in thoughts, feelings or behaviors.
-Personality psychology examples include Borderline Personality Disorder (BPD), Narcissistic Personality Disorder (NPD), and Avoidant Personality Disorder (APD).
+Examples of Personality Disorders include Borderline Personality Disorder (BPD), Narcissistic Personality Disorder (NPD), and Avoidant Personality Disorder (APD).
 By understanding these conditions through the lens of personality psychology, mental health professionals can offer better support and treatment plans for those suffering from them.

 What Do Personality Psychologists Do?